More About Greg.

 Who doesn’t identify with the self-reflection that comes with work, prompting the inevitable question: “Is this all life has to offer?”

-Alberta West tells of work in the oil patch — a light-hearted jab at his brother — while Neither But Nor is a story about a near high school basketball player who injures his knee during his first college years and resigns himself to an ordinary life.
+Alberta West tells of work in the oil patch — a light-hearted jab at his brother — while Nothing But Net is a story about a high school basketball player who injures his knee during his first college years and resigns himself to an ordinary life.

 In Ski Mask, Felker performs a shuffling tale about a down-on-his-luck guy who borrows two thousand bucks to throw a wrench in someone’s orbit.